What CARE is doing to respond to the coronavirus pandemic

 - Investing in infrastructure: CARE teams are setting up handwashing stations in critical areas – where we know we will be distributing cash, food, or supplies.
 We’re also working in places at high risk – like densely populated settlements in the Philippines, or refugee programs in Turkey – to set up housing and safe places to stay for people who are confined in quarantine.
 Part of this is ensuring that new shelters have handwashing spaces, clean water, and access to supplies.
 Bangladesh is setting up handwashing stations in crowded markets.

 - Supporting health workers: In India, CARE is working with the government to provide technical assistance in responding to COVID-19 in Bihar and prepare for response, hygiene, and awareness raising.
 In Somalia, CARE has worked to train and support more than 325 health care workers to understand how to prevent and react to COVID-19.
 The team in Palestine is working with partners to train medical teams and custodians on how to prevent COVID-19, and is supporting planning and delivery of supplies in health centres.
-Afghanistan is expanding its work through health clinics we have supported in the past and the Kabul Women’s Association.
+Afghanistan is expanding its work through health clinics.
 Mozambique is continuing to rehabilitate health centres.